JasperFx/wolverine/docs/guide/handlers/index.md

 ::: tip
 Wolverine's guiding philosophy is to remove code ceremony from a developer's day to day coding, but that comes at the cost of using conventions that some developers will decry as "too much magic."
-If you actually prefer having explicit interfaces or base classes or required attributes to direct your code, Wolverine might not be for you.
-If you instead prefer low code ceremony where the framework stays out of your code, jump on in!
+If you actually prefer having explicit interfaces or base classes or required attributes to direct your code, Wolverine will let you do that too, so don't go anywhere!
 :::

 Since the whole purpose of Wolverine is to connect incoming messages to handling code, most of your time as a user of Wolverine is going to be spent